marchyman/GeoTag/README.md

   may off the map view.
 In an extreme case only the point of the pin is on the map and can not be seen.
 If you do not see a pin when you expect to zoom out slightly.
+- Double clicking to zoom in or option-double clicking to zoom out will move the pin of any selected items.
+Deselect all items or use a different zoom method.
 - paste sometimes not enabled after cut.
 Can not reproduce on demand.

 ### See the file named *History* for earlier changes and bug fixes